 (2) Applicants must be eligible for provisional registration as a psychologist with the Psychology Board of Australia, including meeting the Board's English language registration standard.

-(2) Applicants must be eligible for provisional registration as a psychologist with the Psychology Board of Australia
+(2) Applicants must be eligible for provisional registration as a psychologist with the Psychology Board of Australia. and

-(3) Applicants must have secured a PhD supervisor from the School of Psychological Science at the time of submitting their application.
+(3) Applicants must have secured PhD supervision, with at least one supervisor from the School of Psychological Science at the time of submitting their application.

 Admission ranking and selection